-If your goal is engaged and happy contractors, sending an NPS survey once or twice a year won’t cut it.
+If your goal is more promoters, sending an NPS survey once or twice a year won’t cut it.

 We have one client who increased their Net Promoter Score (NPS) from +12 to +74 in 6 months.

 It really can be done.
-Our software gives staffing companies real-time feedback, which is the key to happiness, engagement, and productivity for your contractors.
+Our candidate engagement software gives staffing companies real-time feedback, which is the key to happiness, engagement, and productivity for your contractors.